rotexsoft/slim-skeleton-mvc-app/documentation/QUICKSTART.md

 * **`src/controllers/Hello.php`:** Example Controller class.

-* **`src/layout-templates/main-template.php`:** Default site template based on the Zurb Foundation front-end framework.
+* **`src/layout-templates/main-template.php`:** Default site template you can use as a starting point for your application's layout.

 * **`src/views/base/index.php`:** View file associated with the **`actionIndex`** method in **`vendor/rotexsoft/slim3-skeleton-mvc-tools/src/BaseController.php`**.